ChristoSmuts/nx-design-system-sandbox/README.md

-# Nx Design System Sandbox
+# Design System Playground in Nx

 A modern monorepo for building, testing, and customizing a reusable UI component library with Angular, Nx, and PrimeNG.